pinskylab/kelpEVOL_fq_gz_processing/README.md

 <details><summary>11c.
 Diagnose Errors </summary>
 <p>

-If you see missing indiviudals or categories in the FastQC output, there was likely a RAM error.
+If you see missing individuals or categories in the FastQC output, there was likely a RAM error.
 The "error" search term may not catch it.

 You can run `sacct` to see if there is a correlation between the jobs that failed and the amount of ram or disk space used